 while "codescracker" == "codescracker": statement(s)

-etc. Since the first loop uses True keyword itself, therefore the loop goes for its forever execution.
-In the second while loop's conditional expression, the condition "0<10" always evaluates to be True.
-Therefore this loop always continues its execution infinitely.
-Similar thing goes for the third while loop.
+etc. Because the first loop employs the "True" keyword, the loop executes indefinitely.
+In the second while loop's conditional expression, the condition "0<10" always evaluates to true.
+Therefore, this loop always continues its execution indefinitely.
+A similar thing goes for the third while loop.

-To stop the infinite execution of while loop, we need to either update the loop variable, or use the break keyword, from inside the body of the loop.
+To stop the infinite execution of the while loop, we need to either update the loop variable or use the break keyword from inside the body of the loop.
 Let's see how.

 i = 1 while True: val = 2*i print(val) i = i+1 if i>10: break

-The output produced by above program is shown in the snapshot given below:
+The output produced by the above program is shown in the snapshot given below:

-The above program of while loop is created in a way that, the loop continues its execution, until the condition of the if, that is i>10 evaluates to be True.
-That is, if the condition evaluates to be True, therefore program flow goes inside its block or if's body, and the break statement gets executed that stops remaining execution of the while loop.
+The above program of a while loop is created in such a way that the loop continues its execution until the condition of the if, which is i>10, evaluates to true.
+That is, if the condition evaluates to true, program flow goes inside its block, or if's body, and the break statement gets executed, which stops the remaining execution of the while loop.

-The continue keyword is used to jump for the next iteration, skipping the execution of the remaining statement(s) of the loop's body, if available after the keyword.
+The "continue" keyword is used to jump for the next iteration, skipping the execution of the remaining statement(s) of the loop's body, if any are available after the keyword.

 i = 9 while i<=20: i = i+1 if i%2 != 0: continue print(i)

-The pass keyword does nothing.
-It can be used as a placeholder for the code or block of code, that has to be implement in future.
+The "pass" keyword does nothing.
+It can be used as a placeholder for the code or block of code that has to be implemented in the future.

 mystr = "codescracker" count = 0 while count < len(mystr): count = count+1 pass print("Length of String =", count)

-Here is the output produced by above program:
+Here is the output produced by the above program:

-However, the above program can also be written without pass, the output will be same.
-Here is the same program without pass:
+However, the above program can also be written without the pass, the output will be the same.
+Here is the same program without a pass:

 mystr = "codescracker" count = 0 while count < len(mystr): count = count+1 print("Length of String =", count)

-The program given below uses list as conditional expression of the while loop.
+The program given below uses list as a conditional expression for the while loop.

 mylist = ['p', 'y', 34.5, 't', 2, 'codescracker', True] while mylist: print(mylist.pop())

-The output produced by above program is shown in the snapshot given below:
+The output produced by the above program is shown in the snapshot given below:

-In above program, the pop() method is used to pop or delete list element from the end.
+In the above program, the pop() method is used to pop or delete a list element from the end.

-Here is another program, uses while loop to implement list.
+Here is another program that uses a while loop to implement a list.
 This program receives the size and elements of the list.
-And then prints the list elements back on the output screen, using while loop:
+And then it prints the list elements back on the output screen, using a while loop:

 print("Enter the Size: ", end="") tot = int(input()) i = 0 mylist = list() print("Enter", tot, "Numbers: ", end="") while i<tot: val = int(input()) mylist.insert(i, val) i = i+1 i = 0 print("\n-------The List is-------") while i<tot: print(mylist[i], end=" ") i += 1